TedTimbrell/TedTimbrell.github.io/_posts/2025-01-09-trying-and-failing-to-interpret-embeddings.md

-So we're moving, roughly, the same distance as we'd need to reach the "king" vector.
+So it's moving, roughly, the same distance as it would need to reach the "king" vector.

 ```python